Curbside solid waste & Recycling Collection

 Customers may suspend collection services by providing notice to Waste Management at least two weeks in advance, and the suspension period must be for at least 30 days.

 Grass clippings are considered solid waste and are not leaf waste.
-Grass clippings may be disposed of in plastic bags, paper "kraft" bags, or loose in a can, provided they do not weigh more than 50 pounds.
-Containers of grass clippings are to be placed with the solid waste at the curb and are included in the four container limit.
+Grass clippings may be disposed of in plastic bags provided they do not weigh more than 50 pounds.
+Bags of grass clippings are to be placed with the solid waste at the curb and are included in the four container limit.

 Bulk Item Collection